cjpatton/ppm/draft-patton-multi-ppm.md

 * `SHARES` is the number of aggregators for which the VDAF is defined.
 * `ROUNDS` is the number of rounds of communication between the aggregators.

-Just as for DAF schemes, we require that for each aggregation parameter `param`, the set of output shares `G(param)` forms an additive group.
+Just as for DAF schemes, we require that for each output parameter `param`, the set of output shares `G(param)` forms an additive group.
 The aggregation function is computed by running the VDAF as specified below (let `Zero[param]` denote the additive identity of `G(param)`):